spendflow/spendflow/README.md

 Spendflow is a personal finance tracker designed to bring your budget to life.
+[Sign up for the private beta of the hosted version.](http://wiz1.us/spendflowbeta)

 # How to run yourself